gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 -  $S_m⊆S$ -- A **module** is a subset of shelves.

 ## Parameters
-Both products and shelves have a number of attributes associated with them.
+Both products and shelves have several attributes associated with them.
 These attributes are also referred to as parameters since their values are given by the user.
 They are denoted using capital letters.

 -  $N_p^{min}$, $N_p^{max}$ -- The minimum and maximum number of facings for product $p$
 -  $G_p$ -- Unit profit of product $p$; used as shortage penalty (treated to be $\max\{0, G_p\}$